alitiq/alitiq-doc/docs/knowledge/posts/first_steps_in_solar_forecasting_app.md

 ### 4. Plugin the API to your system 🔌

 In the `Forecast`view you will see a tiny API endpoint creator.
 It will help you to setup the right API calls.
-For further details on how to receive data from the API take a look into our [API Doc](https://makandracards.com/alitiq/621075-alitiq-solar-api)
+For further details on how to receive data from the API take a look into our [API Doc](https://docs.alitiq.com/solar_power_forecast/setup_pv_portfolio_forecast/)

-**Important**:  The first number after solar.alitiq.com/forecast/single/XY is your `customer_id`.

 ### 5. Optimized Forecast 🧠
 To receive our AI-optimized forecasts, you simply need to push measurements/production data back at least 90 days from now via API.
 If you do not provide measurements/production data of you PV-systems, a default will be selected for the `optimized` model.